1½ Knights: In Search of the Ravishing Princess Herzelinde: Plot

 In the Middle Ages, the dodgy businessman Count Luipold Trumpf approaches the financially troubled King Gunther to court his daughter, Princess Herzelinde.
 Herzelinde refuses, and so Trumpf has her kidnapped by the Black Knight.
 So the shy and naive knight Lanze – the princess's bodyguard – and the Turkish petty thug Erdal, the "half" knight, set out to free Princess Herzelinde from the Black Knight's clutches.
-But it's not enough that their quest is constantly disrupted by the people they meet during their travelsLanze and Erdal also fall victim to an insidious plot by the royal family.
+Aside from their quest constantly being disrupted by the people they meet during their travels, Lanze and Erdal also fall victim to an insidious plot by the royal family.
 Erdal invents the Döner kebab along the way.
 Roberto Blanco makes a guest appearance as the beverage supplier for the Black Knight's hippie commune.
 In the end, with the help of his friend Erdal, the naive knight Lanze becomes sensitive and learns to talk to women, and is allowed to marry his sweetheart Herzelinde.